NEC Software Solutions: 2000s

-Private equity giant Kohlberg Kravis Roberts, (KKR) acquired Northgate in November 2007, for £593m.
-Northgate chairman at the time, Ron Mackintosh said the offer from KKR was good value and he predicted a bright future for the firm under private-equity ownership.
+Private equity giant Kohlberg Kravis Roberts (KKR) acquired Northgate in November 2007 for £593 million.
+Northgate chairman Ron Mackintosh said the offer from KKR was good value, and he predicted a bright future for the firm under private-equity ownership.
+The acquisition was completed in March 2008, after which Northgate Information Systems plc was delisted from the London Stock Exchange.[3]
+In April 2008, the company ranked forty-seventh in Britain's Top Employer 2008.

 In November 2008, Northgate Information Solutions UK Ltd acquired Anite Public Sector Holdings Ltd from Anite plc.
 Convergys sold its Human Resources Management line of business to NorthgateArinso in 2010.